The Easiest Way to Boil Eggs Is in an Electric Kettle

 How to boil eggs in kettle without breaking?

-Place eggs gently in the kettle first, avoid aggressively moving the kettle once the eggs are in.
+To boil eggs in a kettle without breaking, place them gently in the kettle first and avoid aggressively moving the kettle once the eggs are in.
 Do not use a kettle with an exposed heating element, as the high heat from the coil can crack any eggs touching it.

 How to clean an electric kettle after boiling eggs?